Author: Dinesh Chauhan

 This common point where the body (physical complaints) and the mind (fears, dreams and fantasies) both reflect the same phenomenon is the Vital Sensation.
 When we see that a specific pattern is running through both the physical symptoms and the mental aspects of a case, we are seeing the Vital Sensation.

-For example we know that in the remedy Bryonia, at the physical level there is aggravation from least motion, and at the level of mind it has an aversion to being disturbed.
+For example we know that in a remedy, at the physical level there is aggravation from least motion, and at the level of mind it has an aversion to being disturbed.
 A little close attention to these two apparently different aspects allows us to see that aversion to being disturbed and aggravation from the least motion both convey sensitivity to disturbance.
-The commonality between mind and body shows us that this sensitivity to disturbance is the Vital Sensation of Bryonia.
+The commonality between mind and body shows us that this sensitivity to disturbance is the Vital Sensation of that remedy.
 The level of Vital Sensation is beyond mind and body, beyond emotions and situations; it is the meeting point of mind and body.

 We see in this case the physical symptoms were very less however the symptoms of subconscious were very clear prominent.